 10 Years Later

 I told my husband this anniversary would be particularly hard and when he asked me why, I couldn’t put my thoughts into words.
 After our conversation, I thought about it more and it hit me— this anniversary is going to be even more difficult than usual because not much has changed in ten years.
 So many mass shootings have happened over the course of the past decade, and each one seems to be more gruesome and horrendous than the last.
 It has been ten years since 32 incredible people lost their lives and our country can’t get its sh*t together.
 It is infuriating.

 However, it isn’t lost on me that this anniversary takes place on Easter— a day of new life and hope.
 And instead of allowing the sadness and frankly, anger, that not much has changed since 2007 consume me, I’m going to cling to hope.
 The same hope that rallied the shattered Hokie Nation 10 years ago, as we defiantly proclaimed that we would prevail less than 24 hours after the tragedy occurred.

 Hope that our country will wake up one day and demand for change.
 Hope that 32 Hokies didn’t lose their lives for naught.
-Hope that my future children won’t ever be afraid to enter a classroom to get an education or go to the movies.
+Hope that my future children won’t ever be afraid to enter a classroom to get an education.
 Hope that good will triumph over evil.
 Hope.

 Sometimes, all you can do is hope and have faith.